Harmonisation of materials and products in contact with drinking water in Europe

 Exceptions to this principle are, however, permitted for issues justified on the basis of overriding reasons of public interest.
 These include the 'protection of human health and life', which provides each European country with a possible justification for maintaining its own requirements for materials and products in contact with drinking water.

 With the Drinking Water Directive (DWD), the EU provides the legal framework for the protection of human health.
-This also applies to products that come into contact with drinking water.
+This also applies to materials that come into contact with drinking water.

 High costs for hygienic testing of materials and products